OpenSmalltalk/opensmalltalk-vm/README.md

 The Cog VM source tree
 ---------------------
-This is the README for the Git branch of Open Smalltalk VM demonstrating a MSVC 2017 15.2 x64 code generation bug:
+This is the README for the Git branch of Open Smalltalk VM demonstrating a MSVC 2017 15.2 x64 macro substitution bug:
 	https://github.com/OpenSmalltalk/opensmalltalk-vm/tree/MSVCCodeGenerationBug